Rasa

-Yoni & lingam massage: what they are, and Rasa's boundary
+Yoni vs lingam massage: what they are and the difference

-Yoni and lingam are Sanskrit terms used in tantra for the female and male genitals.
-Yoni and lingam massage are forms of therapeutic tantric bodywork that can include the genitals, focused on relaxation, release and presence.
-On Rasa they sit within an explicit boundary: therapeutic, never a sexual service, and never intercourse.
+Yoni and lingam are Sanskrit terms from tantra for the female and male genitals — 'yoni' is the vulva, 'lingam' the penis.
+The massages are the same underlying practice for different bodies: slow, breath-led therapeutic tantric bodywork that can include the genitals, focused on relaxation, release and presence.
+The difference is anatomy, not intent.
+On Rasa both sit within an explicit boundary: therapeutic, never a sexual service, and never intercourse.

 What the terms mean